Turing Degrees and Randomness for Continuous Measures: Quantifying non-randomness

 So $\{\sigma_i\}_{i\in \N}$ is also a level-$(n-1)$ test. \end{proof}

 The previous results justify thinking of level tests as a hierarchy of non-randomness for continuous measures.
 In particular, we have

-It is not too hard to construct a measure for which this hierarchy is proper (see ~\cite{li:thesis}), while for other measures (such as Lebesgue measure on $\Cant$) it collapses.
+It is not too hard to construct a measure for which this hierarchy is proper (see~\cite{li:thesis}), while for other measures (such as Lebesgue measure on $\Cant$) it collapses.

 One can define a similar hierarchy for NCR instead of for individual measures, saying that a real $X\in 2^\omega$ is \emph{NCR of level $n$ ($\omega$)} if and only if $X$ is non-$\mu$ random of level $n$ ($\omega$) for every continuous probability measure $\mu$.
 Interestingly, this hierarchy for NCR overall collapses, mostly due to the correspondence between continuous measures and Hausdorff measures established by \emph{Frostman's Lemma} (see \cite{reimann2008effectively}).
-This is shown in a different paper by the authors~\cite{li-reimann:inprep}, where the generalized Solovay test introduced in Definition~\ref{Def:level}.
+This is shown in~\cite{li:thesis}.